gbansal2/CarND-Vehicle-Detection/my_writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+1. I first struggled with getting the accuracy of training the classifier to a high value.
+I got success with increasing the size of the feature vector by varying the parameter to the hog function and also using all the available images to increase the dataset size.

+2. The next difficulty was selecting the appropriate window scales.
+I experimented a bit with window sizes and where the image to apply different sized windows.
+I tuned by trial and error the ystart and ystop to control the image region to apply sliding window search.

+3. Finally, the issue was with a lot of false positives.
+I played with the threshold but this did not solve the problem.
+I too high value reduced the actual detections, and small value resulted in large number of false positives.
+I then used a Class to track the heatmap over 5 successive frames, used `dstack` to stack heatmaps over 5 frames, and then averaged the heatmap value, and finally apply the thresholding.
+Through this method, I was able to get rid of a lot of false positives.

+I think there is still room to improve for all the above three points.
+One can further increase the classifier accuracy by adding more images to dataset or tuning the feature vector.
+We can also furthur tune the sliding window search.
+Finally, it's possible to also experiment more with thresholding and aggregrating of heatmaps to reduce the false positives even more.